 Geneva’s Cantonal Service for Consumer and Veterinary Affairs has opened an investigation into the Geneva Society for the Protection of Animals following complaints from former employees.

-Two staff members have been called to present their accounts and supporting documents to the cantonal veterinarian.
+Two staff members have been called to present their accounts and provide supporting documents to the cantonal veterinarian.

 Several employees have been dismissed or have left the shelter this year.